Knowledge graphSettings

 Dedup -> Content Store -> Indexing

-The crawler is split into a control plane (frontier, policy, scheduling) and a data plane (fetch, parse, storage, indexing).
+The crawler is split into a control plane and a data plane: one handles priorities and pacing, the other handles fetch, parse, storage, and indexing.

 Crawl Flow